 How many calves does a cow have?

 She needs to have a baby calf every year from the age of 2.
 However, sometimes we do get twins.
 If they are twin heifers then that’s a bonus!
 But if they are a bull (boy) and a heifer (girl) then we can’t keep the heifer as she is known as a Freemartin, and is unlikely to breed later in her life.
-We keep all the baby heifer calves for life on our farm as they will grown into milking cows and never leave our farm until they die.
+We keep all the baby heifer calves for life on our farm as they will grown into future milkers so they stay on our farm for their whole life.